-Our pediatric dentists are Dr. Cristina Baens and Dr. Ethan (Athanasios) Zavras.
-They are both very experienced, soft spoken, gentle and caring.
+Our pediatric dentists are Dr. Ethan (Athanasios) Zavras, Dr. Grant Murray and Dr. Avani Khera.
+They are all very experienced, soft spoken, gentle and caring.

 The goal of Drs.
-Baens and Zavras and the Pediatric Dentistry team at Convivial Dental is to provide high-quality pediatric dental care to families in Boston, Brookline, Newton, Needham, Dedham, Wellesley, and the greater Boston Metropolitan area, in an inviting, friendly, and comfortable environment.
+Zavras, Murray & Khera and the Pediatric Dentistry team at Convivial Dental is to provide high-quality pediatric dental care to families in Boston, Brookline, Newton, Needham, Dedham, Wellesley, and the greater Boston Metropolitan area, in an inviting, friendly, and comfortable environment.
 Our focus is on prevention.
 We seek to educate our patients and parents on the importance of prevention of dental decay and disease, and strive to keep our kids cavity-free.

 From routine exams and cleanings to restorative treatments and orthodontics, the dental care we provide is tailored to the unique needs of growing children, teenagers and people with special needs.
 For patients with increased anxiety, we offer nitrous oxide and/or light in-office sedation as needed, or hospital dentistry services in affiliated hospitals.